GoLangsam/AnyType/README.md

 Templates, and ready-to-use go lang source files - generated with dotgo.

+Hint: Before You shame or blame me for something: I might do so myself already!
+So, peek [here](ShameOnMe.md) before You waste Your precious time & energy.

 ## Subjects
 This repo provides it's subjects (projects) in it's immediate subdirectories:

 -  [chan](chan/ReadMe.md) - Gain concurrency - use go-channels for piping (and more)
+-  ... more to come soon

 ## Directories
 Each directory has many subdirectories.